nioinnovation/react-nuik/docs/components/toggle.md

 The label for the Toggle, if defined, will be placed above the toggle element.

-You can specify the text you would like to appear when the element in `on` in the `onLabel` property.
+You can specify the text you would like to appear when the element is `on` in the `onLabel` property.

 You can specify the text you would like to appear when the element is `off` in the `offLabel` property.